pclauring/pl-blog/content/blog/jungle-cat/index.md

 ![Jungle Cat](./jungle-cat.jpg)

 Practice drawing some tropical foliage with my favorite subject matter in the center.
+This cat isn't a leopard or jaguar because his ears are too big.
+Maybe a Savannah cat?
 Drawn with mechanical pencil.